coronablogbr/about/README.md

-# about
+# About Corona Virus (Covid-19) Brazil - Blog and Podcast

-About this organization
+To be written